manassaloi/manassaloi.github.io/_posts/2020-11-22-mentorship.markdown

 **What I am thinking:**
 1. Start with an hour monthly.
 It can be a single 1 hour or 2 half-hour slots every 2 weeks.
 2. We will use the same doc I use for structured 1-1s with the PMs in my team.
 3. A longer career dev plan will be discussed each quarter.
-We will focus on all the aspects mentioned here:
+We will focus on all the aspects mentioned here: [Career development plan for PMs](https://manassaloi.com/2020/05/11/career-dev-plan.html)
+4. Unlike Aristos which had a batch size of 5, this time I don't have a number in mind.
+I will just mentor a few people based on my availability.
+5. I don't have a time period in mind for this engagement.
+We can start with 3 months and see if this is helpful.
+If yes, we will continue.
+Else, we will just move on.

 Basically, I will use the same docs/processes I use for running my team but instead of a PM in my team, I will be focused on your growth.
 This program won't be as intense as [Aristos](https://manassaloi.com/2020/01/21/aristos-pm-coaching.html).
 This will be more of a coaching/mentorship session that me pushing you to read X articles/books by the next session.